garybake/blog/content/2023_01_08_give-it-a-kick-and-see-what-falls-off.md

 Take a step forward.

-Site is up, with no icons just as I planned <sad face>.
+Site is up with no icons just as I planned <sad face>.
 We are missing font-awesome.
 I think these should come from the theme but that is missing some files in the latest version.
 They have stopped work on the theme and its now outdated!
 I really like this theme.
 Fixed by copying the latest set of files to the themes directory.

  - TODO the theme should use a cdn.
  - TODO what to do about the unsupported theme?